adrianatoptimaize/WanaKanaJava/README.md

 For use in plain Java (not Android), as a library.
-To transcribe to non-scientific Romaji (x to a, b, c not d)
+To transcribe to non-scientific Romaji (x to a, b, c not d) To have variant transcriptions, not only one main form to display.

 Conversion for Hiragana <-> Katakana was kept.